tshepang/blog-movies/content/movies/Mandela: Long Walk to Freedom (2013).rst

 lady playing Zinzi.
 Horrible old-age make-up (check mom of Mandela, or worse still, check the Mandela face when Zinzi visits him in jail... embarrassing and unwatchable).
-Also, I didn't see Mandela in the lead performance (Idris Alba is not a very good performer, and he not credible in the role).
+Also, I didn't see Mandela in the lead performance (Idris Alba is not a very good performer, and is not credible in the role).

 The story was very rushed, and it leaves one feeling too many details